CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \subsubsection{\textbf{Showing Corresponding Code.}}

-Though all participants found the \sys{} helps them verify results from prompts, there were instances when they still needed to confirm the exact generated code.
-Interestingly, they found that verifying individual code segments was often sufficient, as they trusted the system to seamlessly connect and execute blocks accurately.
-In response, we offer a code editor view that highlights only relevant code when programmers select the corresponding prompt block, folding other code segments.
-Different decorations are provided on the code editor's glyph to illustrate the current location of the prompt in the prompt tree.
-For finer adjustments, programmers can directly modify the code in the code editor, where changes will be propagated back to the corresponding prompt block.
+Participants found that evaluating individual code segments was often sufficient.
+In response, \sys{}'s code editor view highlights only relevant code when programmers select the corresponding prompt block, folding other code segments.
+Different code editor glyph's decorations illustrate the current location of the prompt in the prompt tree. \rv{For finer adjustments, programmers can directly modify the code in the code editor, where changes will be propagated back to the corresponding prompt block.}